xelemental/R-utils/README.md

 # R-utils
-A handful of GNU-Coreutils re-written in Rust.
+A handful of GNU-Coreutils re-written in Rust ( Coming Soon ).

-GNU Coreutils present:

-1. true
-2. false
-3. echo
-4. cat

-Inspired from the book Command Line Rust.